capsule-corp-ternoa/ternoa-js/README.md

 ### Run The Container And Access Its Shell

-The predefined operation of the container when executed is to compile and and initiate the `starter-project`.
+The pre defined operation of the container when executed is to compile and and initiate the `starter-project`.
 To execute a different operation, additional commands can be passed at the end.
 For example: padding `bash` will run the bash shell session instead of the default operation.

 ```bash
   # If no command arguments are given this will try to compile and run the starter-project.
 By passing "bash" we make sure that we run a bash shell session once the container starts.